PixNyb/vnc-viewer/README.md

 > [!WARNING]
 > The container in itself doesn't have any security measures implemented.
 It is recommended to run the container in a secure environment. (e.g. behind traefik with authentication middleware such as [pixnyb/authentication-proxy](https://github.com/PixNyb/authentication-proxy))

+> [!NOTE]
+> In a docker setting, the container needs access to the docker socket to be able to discover other containers running VNC servers.
+Please make sure the socket is mounted correctly and access is granted.
+(This may require running the container as root)

 ### Environment variables

 The following environment variables can be set to configure the application: